Su5hicz/DropRateSim.py/README.md

 # DropRateSim.py
-Just a quick python script to simulate and conclude droprate of game items with some details after all itterations
+Just a quick python script to simulate and conclude droprate of game items with some details after all itterations.

+Launch the script and follow the prompts.